Top Model Sverige season 4: Episode 6

-The guys are all assigned animals to embody:
+The males are all assigned animals to embody:

-After the animals has been assigned, the models all go to a savanna, where they meet with Caroline and Nina.
-Caroline announces the new elimination format; if a guy takes the best photo of the week, only the girls are up for elimination, and vice versa.
-Afterwards, the guys go into their shoot.
-When they're all done, Caroline reveals that they will find out who took the best photo in the evening.
+After the animals have been assigned, the models all go to a savanna, where they meet with Caroline and Nina.
+Caroline announces the new elimination format: if a guy takes the best photo of the week, only the girls are up for elimination, and vice versa.
+Afterwards, the guys go to their shoot.
+When they are all done, Caroline reveals that they will find out who took the best photo in the evening.
 In the evening, the models receive an envelope with a photo in.
 Astrid opens it, and shows Joakim's photo, meaning he was the best of the guys that week.
 He gets to put his photo up on a special wall in the house.